huizhuansam/huizhuansam.github.io/src/pages/projects.md

 <details>
 <summary>[Peer Prep](https://github.com/CS3219-AY2324S1/ay2324s1-course-assessment-g51)</summary>

-**Description:** Team Project component for [CS3219: Software Engineering Principles and Patterns](https://nusmods.com/courses/CS3219/software-engineering-principles-and-patterns)
+**Description:** Team Project component for [CS3219: Software Engineering Principles and Patterns](https://nusmods.com/courses/CS3219/software-engineering-principles-and-patterns).
+In this project, a team of 5 software engineers build a collaborative technical interview practice platform called Peer Prep (or better understood as multiplayer Leetcode).
+The project has no restrictions on the choice of technology stack.

-**My Role:** Backend software engineer
+**My Role:** As the team's backend software engineer, I designed, built, and wrote unit and integration tests for the question bank service and user matching service.
+I supported the team's gitops by transferring knowledge on git techniques and best practices, and actively participated in code and application design reviews.

 **Status:** Completed and archived (no one wanted to pay the cloud bills)

+**Achievements:**

+- Learnt RabbitMQ, Socket.io, and Prisma ORM, and implemented the backend service for user matching, all within 3 days

 **Technologies Used:**

+- TypeScript
 - Node.js
 - Express.js
 - MongoDB
+- Mongoose
 - PostgreSQL
+- Prisma
 - RabbitMQ
 - Socket.io
 - Docker